MGMT 4050: Managing Innovation and Change -- Sustainability in Brazil

 This program is open to University students in good academic standing, with a GPA of 2.5 at the time of application or instructor permission.
 Students must have completed MGMT 3010, or MGMT 3001, or have instructor permission.
 Preference will be given to Carlson School students.

 Brazil is the fifth largest country in the world, and is one of the few countries that are energy-independent due to its innovative use of biofuels.
 The United States is Brazil's largest trading partner.
 The São Paulo metropolitan area is the second largest in the world with a population of nearly 29 million people.
-São Paulo is home to many multinational corporations in a variety of industries.
+The Brazilian government designated Paraty as a National Historic Site over 50 years ago, and visitors enjoy the slower pace, lush rainforest, and swimming in the secluded beaches nearby.
+After Sao Paulo, Rio de Janiero is the second largest municipality in Brazil and is said to be ‘home to beaches and bossa nova, but also business’ in addition to famed the Christ The Redeemer statue, and known for hosting the 2014 World Cup and 2016 Summer Olympics.

 Students stay in conveniently-located hotels and will share a room with one or two classmates of their same gender.
 Because networking and community-building are key parts of the program, students will not have the option of a single room.
 Guests are not permitted during the program.
 Breakfast daily, a welcome dinner, and a closing dinner are provided.